Moody Interior Design: How to Choose Dark, Modern Furniture That’s Durable and Timeless

 | Shipping Weight | Surprisingly light for the size | Weight that matches the material story |

 This isn’t about snobbery.
-It’s about knowing what you’re paying for.
-And refusing to pay luxury prices for mass-market construction.
+It’s about knowing what you’re paying for, and refusing to pay luxury prices for mass-market construction dressed up in better language.

 The Moody Interior: Lighting as Architecture

 Bright rooms are easy.
 Flood a space with natural light, paint everything white, scatter a few neutral cushions, and you’ve got something that photographs well and offends no one.
-It’s the interior design equivalent of a firm handshake.
 Pleasant.
 Forgettable.

 Dark rooms demand more.
 They demand you.

 A moody living room, the kind built around charcoal walls and deep-toned fabrics, requires an understanding of how light behaves when there isn’t much of it.
-And this is where most people lose their nerve.
-They paint one accent wall dark, then compensate with bright overhead lighting that flattens everything.
+This is where most people lose their nerve.
+They paint one wall dark, then compensate with bright overhead lighting that flattens everything.
 The room ends up looking like a cave with fluorescents.
 Defeated before it started.

 Lighting is architecture, not decoration.